-Employees are the workers linked to the company by a work contract and who receive remuneration in the form of wage, salary, commission, reward, a piece of work or in kind.
+Employees are the workers linked to the enterprise by a work contract and who receive remuneration in the form of wage, salary, commission, reward, a piece of work or in kind.
 It includes both fixed and eventual staff, either full-time or part-time.

-Included are the persons who perform functions directly associated with the productive activities of the company, as well as those others whose tasks are not directly linked to the productive process (directors on salary, managers, technicians, office and administrative personnel, subordinates, sales force, etc.).
+Included are the persons who perform functions directly associated with the productive activities of the enterprise, as well as those others whose tasks are not directly linked to the productive process (directors on salary, managers, technicians, office and administrative personnel, subordinates, sales force, etc.).

-Starting from the reference year 2016, in order to reduce the statistical burden of reporting companies, the SBS questionnaires only ask for information on company personnel as at 30 September of the reference year.
-Subsequently, for each company, this information is combined with the administrative registers of affiliation to Social Security applying the following formula:
+Starting from the reference year 2016, in order to reduce the statistical burden of reporting enterprises, the SBS questionnaires only ask for information on Legal Unit personnel as at 30 September of the reference year.
+Subsequently, for each Legal Unit, this information is combined with the administrative registers of affiliation to Social Security applying the following formula:

-NMRi= NMAcai + P30SREMi -AFA30Scai
+NMRi= NMAcai + P30SREMi - AFA30Scai

-NMRi: Average number of employees in company i

-NMAcai: Average number of employees affiliated by the company i.

-P30SREMi: Employees as at 30 September in company i.

-AFA30Sca: Employees affiliated by the company i as at 30 September.
+NMRi:Average number of employees in the Legal Unit iNMAcai:Average number of employees affiliated in the Legal Unit i.P30SREMi:Employees as at 30 September in the Legal Unit i.AFA30Scai:Employees affiliated by the Legal Unit i as at 30 September.